Jump to Camino Sanabrés Stages

 After a whole hour of touring, in Spanish, we were ready to get back on the trail.

 As you leave the monastery from the front gate, it is a left turn and up a very steep hill.
 In less than 50 meters, you are directed to the right, shown below, for more steep uphill climbing on the Camino Sanabrés from Cea to Estación de Lalín.
+There is also another water fountain here.

 Right Turn Uphill After MonasteryRight Turn Uphill After Monastery